-Having eggs in multiple baskets mitigates risk as if one basket breaks, not all eggs are lost.
+Having “eggs” in multiple baskets mitigates risk; if one basket breaks, not all eggs are lost.

 Diversification and Unsystematic Risk

 Diversification is primarily used to eliminate or smooth unsystematic risk.
 Unsystematic risk is a firm-specific risk that affects only one company or a small group of companies.
-Therefore, when the portfolio is well-diversified, the investments with a strong performance compensate the negative results from poorly performing investments.
+Therefore, when a portfolio is well-diversified, investments with a strong performance compensate for the negative results from poorly performing investments.

-However, diversification does not usually affect the systematic risk because the risk is a market risk affecting all companies in the market.
+However, diversification does not usually affect the inherent or systematic risk that applies to the financial markets as a whole.

 Learn more about Systematic and Unsystematic Risk on CFI’s CAPM page

-Portfolio diversification concerns with the inclusion of different investment vehicles with a variety of features.
-However, the strategy can bring benefits to an investor only if the investment included in the portfolio include a small correlation with each other.
-A small correlation indicates that the prices of the investments are not likely to move in one direction.
+Portfolio diversification concerns the inclusion of different investment vehicles with a variety of features.
+The strategy of diversification requires balancing various investments that have only a slight positive correlation with each other – or better yet, actual negative correlation.
+Low correlation usually means that the prices of the investments are not likely to move in the same direction.

-There is no consensus regarding the perfect amount of the diversification.
-In theory, an investor may continue diversifying his/her portfolio if there are available investments in the market that are not perfectly correlated with other investments in the portfolio.
+There is no consensus regarding the perfect amount of diversification.
+In theory, an investor may continue diversifying his/her portfolio virtually infinitely, as long as there are available investments in the market that are not correlated with other investments in the portfolio.

 An investor should consider diversifying his/her portfolio based on the following specifications:

-- Risk levels: The portfolio generally should consist of the investments with minimal levels of risk.
-Investments with dissimilar levels of risks allow the smoothing of the gains and losses.
+Risk levels: Investments with dissimilar levels of risk allow the smoothing of gains and losses.

-Nowadays, individual investors do not need to worry about portfolio diversification, because there is a wide variety of well-diversified financial instruments available on the market.
-Index and mutual funds, as well as ETFs, provide individual investors with a simple and inexpensive instrument for a diversified investment.
+Nowadays, index and mutual funds, as well as ETFs, provide individual investors with a simple and inexpensive instrument for creating a diversified investment portfolio.